T351 Week 14 - Spring 2014

 Video Monitoring, Signal Analysis & Color Correction

-When shooting and editing video we are primarily concerned with just a few things:
+When shooting and editing video we are primarily concerned with four things:

 Color - SMPTE color bars (generated from a camera or an edit system) should look like this:

-On a waveform monitor you would see this:
+On a waveform monitor you might see something like this:

 Note the IRE values of the various colors.
 Remember that the maximum legal, allowable value for broadcast video is 100 IRE.
 The blackest black for digital video is 0 IRE.